Troopy Build Series: LandCruiser 78-Series Overlander

 Utility Hatches

 Both sides of the Troopy have utility hatches from Mission 4×4.
-This is to allow for water, air, 12v awning lights and also solar.
+This allows for water, air, 12v awning lights, and solar power.

 Interior Fitout